A dizzying two billion people use Facebook every month.

 Once your profile is all set, let people know about it!
 Post from your personal Facebook account and invite friends to follow your business page.
 Shout about it on other social media platforms and in your newsletter, if you have one.
 Add a link to your page on your shop or other websites.
 Any printed materials are a great place to include your Facebook page URL, too.
 Business cards, and packaging are a few places to consider.

-Tag something.
 Where it makes sense, tag people and places.
 You’ll bring new people into the conversation and help your followers discover things they might like.
 Plus, it’s always good to support your craft fair’s cool venue or the band who opened your show last night.

 Track your progress

-You don’t have to start a Facebook page for your shop.
+Before you jump in, remember - you don’t have to start a Facebook page for your shop.
 Maybe your time will be better spent marketing on Instagram, Pinterest, or Twitter.
 We’re hoping these tips make things a little less daunting, but if you don’t feel like you have the time or energy to manage a Facebook page, just don’t do it.